Growing And Drying Your Own Italian Herb Seasoning

 The Drying Process:

-Though my oven has a bottom temp of 170 degrees, when turned on, it will begin registering the temp when it gets to 100 degrees.
+Though my oven has a bottom temp of 170 degrees, when turned on, it will begin displaying the temp when it reaches 100 degrees.
 I used this to my advantage, and you do need an oven that works like this to use this method.

 - After placing your sheets in the oven, close the door and turn your oven on.
 (The temp you set it to doesn't really matter, as you'll be turning it off before it gets there.)

-- After your 30 minutes has passed, turn the oven on again and see what temp registers when you turn it on.
+- After 30 minutes has passed, turn the oven on again and see what temp initially displays when you turn it back on.
 You are shooting for anywhere from 110-120 degrees.
-If the temp is higher than that, you'll want to extend your timing from 30 to 40 minutes.
-If it's lower than that, you'll want to shorten your timing from 30 to 20 minutes.
-The goal is to keep a high threshold at about 145 degrees, and a low threshold at about 115 degrees.
+If the initial temp is higher than that, you can extend your timing longer than 30 minutes.
+If the initial temp is lower than that, you'll want to shorten your timing.
+The goal is to keep a high threshold at about 145 degrees, and a low threshold at about 115 degrees, so the first round is to see how much time it takes to get from 145 down to 115.
+That's the time you'll want to use for your drying rounds.

-You'll want to repeat this process of turning the oven on and off for a total of about 1 1/2 hours initially.
-At that point, when your timer goes off, you'll want to start checking your herbs for dryness.
+You'll want to repeat this process of turning the oven on and off for a total of about 1 1/2 hours initially before opening your oven door to test for dryness.
 They're dry when they're crisp and will easily crumble if you try and crunch them with your fingers.
-If not yet dry, go for another round then check again.
+If not yet dry, go for another round then check them again.

 ![]() |